|born on||2 May 1912 at 05:20 (= 05:20 AM )|

 Dutch writer of comic strips, creator of Tom Puss and Oliver B. Bumble.

-Toonder (this name means "show it") became famous for his Tom Puss and Oliver B. Bumble series (1941-1990).
-As he wrote them for the influential papers like New Rotterdam Paper (NRC) he had a great influence on the Dutch language by introducing genial new words and expressions.
+Toonder (his name means "show it") became famous for his Tom Puss and Oliver B. Bumble series (1941-1990).
+As he wrote them for influential news papers like the "Nieuwe Rotterdamsche Courant" (NRC), he had a great influence on the Dutch language by introducing genial new words and expressions.
 Neologisms like "Minkukel", "zielknijper", "denkraam" and "kommer en kwel" were introduced by his strip heroes and enriched the Dutch language.
-"Ziel knijper" for shrink means "soul squeezer".
-Because of his original word use, his work is difficult to translate.
+"Ziel knijper" for shrink translates as "soul squeezer".
+Because of his original, typically Jungian symbolic word use, his work is difficult to translate.

-Toonders father was a sea captain on The Holland America Line.
+Toonders father Marten Toonder (16 Nov 1879, Warffum - 24 May 1965, Leiden ) was a sea captain of The Holland America Line.
 He brought home comics from America for his children.
-As the father was absent and the mother left the kids with strips alone, both Marten and his brother Jan Gerhard Toonder could develop a vivid imagination.
+As the father was absent and the mother Trijntje Huizinga (2 March 1886, Uithuizen - 5 February 1970, Leiden) left the kids with strips alone, both Marten and his brother Jan Gerhard Toonder, could develop a vivid imagination.
 They shared an interest in mystery and the occult.
 Jan Gerhard would become a prolific writer and professional astrologer and Marten Toonders strips had always an adventurous and mysterious mood.

-After the war the Toonder studio published Tom Puss and Oliver B. Bumble strips for national and international papers.
-The writers content deepened to adult and above level and even intellectuals admitted that they eagerly awaited the next strip.
+After the war, the Toonder studio published Tom Puss and Oliver B. Bumble strips for national and international papers.
+The writers content deepened to adult and above level and even intellectuals admitted that they eagerly awaited the next NRC strip.
+In Holland, Bumble strips were at last seen as literature, allowed even for the Dutch book lists of the higher education levels.

 Toonder lived in countryside of Ireland from 1965 till the early 1990s.
 He was a private person who disliked the rumour of the city.

-In 1996 he married the composer Tera de Marez Oyens, who died the same year.
+On 23 May 1996 he married the Dutch composer Tera de Marez Oyens (5 August 1932, Velsen - 29 August 1996, Hilversum).
+She was gravely ill and died the same year.

 Toonder died in his sleep on July 27, 2005 in the retirement home for artists Rosa Spier in Laren.